r41d/DoubleFurnace/README.md

 # Changelog

 ## 0.6.2
-- Add in Recipe localization for Factoriopedia.
-(English Only)
+- Add recipe localizations for Factoriopedia

 ## 0.6.1
 - Updated to Factorio 2.0.16